 This post is also available in: Français

-Today, we are going to talk about the Unified Data Repository, also called UDR or Data Management Platform by our Anglo-Saxon friends.
+Today, we are going to talk about the Customer Data Platform, also called CDP or Data Management Platform by our Anglo-Saxon friends.
 If you don’t know what this is all about, don’t panic!
 The subject is really in its infancy in the hotel world.

 Enchanting prospects that have the merit of arousing interest, don’t they?
 That’s why I wanted to tell you a little bit more.